 And mold only needs three things to grow; a food source, moisture, and darkness.
 If excess moisture is formed in the attic, then mold has everything it needs to take root.

-Attic Fans May Protect Asphalt Roofing
+Can Attic Fans Protect Asphalt Shingles?

 A commonly overlooked benefit of attic fans is that they can help protect and prolong asphalt roof shingles.
 Asphalt shingles will prematurely age if they get excessively hot.